RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

     login information for later use.

-1. Click on **Pods** under **Workloads** (in the same section as **Secrets**) and you will see the pods associated with the cluster.
-These will all be suffixed with a number starting at "0" (e.g., rec-0).
+1. Click on **Pods** under **Workloads** (in the same section as **Secrets**) and you see the pods associated with the cluster.
+These are all suffixed with a number starting at "0" (e.g., rec-0).
 Each of these pods has an instance of the Redis Enterprise UI running within it on port 8843.